The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 We’ve stopped asking this question.

-You might not be hungry.
-But the machine wants you to act like you are.
+You might not be hungry, but the system still benefits if you act like you are.

 GLP-1 Fatigue: When the Food Industry Banks on You Giving Up

-Big Food doesn’t have to beat Ozempic today.
+Big Food doesn’t have to compete with GLP-1 drugs head-on.

-Wait until a stressful week hits and the old snack feels easier than the new peace.
+Wait until a stressful week makes the old snack feel easier than the new calm.

-That’s why snacks are being reformulated not just to taste good, but to be so emotionally and sensorially loud that they erode your patience.
+That’s why some snacks are being reformulated not just to taste good, but to be emotionally and sensorially bold: the kind of products that can chip away at patience over time.

-If the drug gives you silence, the snack becomes the noise you mistake for comfort.
+If the medication gives you quiet, the snack becomes the noise that can feel like comfort.

 A Hunger Rewritten